CodyReichert/awesome-cl/README.md

 - by default, add a library to the end of its section.
-- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be denoted with a :star: (`:star:` in markdown).
+- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be denoted with a ⭐ (Unicode code U+2B50).
 - two libraries very similar in scope should be side by side, or in a section of their own.
-- do some curation based on our experience and the state of the library's documentation.
+- do some curation based on your experience and the state of the library's documentation.
 We do *not* aim at listing every existing CL library (see Cliki for that) nor to list every "popular" library (see Quicklisp stats).